simondankelmann/Bluetooth-LE-Spam/README.md

 > [!TIP]
 > If you don't know your API level visit [SDK Platform release notes](https://developer.android.com/tools/releases/platforms).
 > You also can view your Android version in the Info tab in settings.
-- Does not support running on IOS or PC (even with emulators)
+- You can not run the app on IOS or PC (even with emulators/VM's)

 ## Functionality
 ### Google Fast Pair (Android Devices)